-Interestingly, the date on the lower right of the title screen reads "19940401", which led to much debate on if the title screen or the ROM as a whole was an April Fool's joke.
+The date on the lower-right of the title screen reads "19940401", which led to much debate on if the title screen or the ROM as a whole was an April Fool's joke.
 The discovery of the Chaotix prototypes, especially 1207, proved that this was not the case.
 Also, when viewing the ROM through a hex editor, the date "JUL.1994" can be seen, which would suggest that a bit of work had been done since April.
 A set of unused graphics found in a prototype build of Yuu Yuu Hakusho: Makyou Toitsusen (dated June 1994) indicates that later development included creating more Field sprites for Tails.

 Much later, various graphics from Crackers were used for Egg Gauntlet Zone in the 2013 Sonic 2, although the Zone was never normally accessible and both it and its assets were later removed.